ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ===== Proposal =====

-Add the function //is_trusted()//, where "trusted" is defined as:
+Add the function //is_noble()//, where "noble" is defined as:

   - Strings defined by the programmer (literals),
   - Strings defined by the engine (interned strings),